 The Barton Aqueduct, which previously occupied the site, was a traditional arched structure and would have prevented larger vessels from passing through the new ship canal.
 It was replaced with the swing aqueduct, which continues to operate to this day.
 Incidentally, the original Barton Aqueduct, constructed by James Brindley in 1761, was the first navigable aqueduct in the UK.

-World’s oldest working cast iron bridge
+World’s first cast iron road bridge and oldest working cast iron bridge

 World’s oldest working chain suspension bridge